IISMargheritaHack/Backend-SelfManagement/README.md

 # Backend-SelfManagement
-Backend  write in Django for a school site
+Backend  write in Node for a school site